2. Link Centre Update

 There is a charge of £2.50 for using the bathing facilities.

-Sensory facilities are also available at extra care housing schemes (see above)
+Sensory facilities are available at all extra care housing schemes.

 Who can I contact with concerns?